AlgerP572/PurpleHatModule/README.md

 ## Support For Testing With Acceleration / Deceleration Values
 The purple hat sensor, as provided from IOTT, requires setting the acceleration and decleration CVs for the decoder to a value of 0.
-Unfortuately, many G-scale can suffer from cracked drive gears if drive forces exceed certain levels.
+Unfortuately, many G-scale locomotives can suffer from cracked drive gears if drive forces exceed certain levels.
 At higher speeds, I felt uneasy with the engines being directly driven to high speeds and stopped very quickly during the speed magic test.
 As a consequence, in the purple hat module version of the test, support was added to wait for the engine to come up to speed before the testing resumes for the